The mortal storm of deadly force on Black Americans

 It starts in the womb.
 Black mothers have a considerably lesser opportunity to bring healthy children to life.
 Racism continues in a black child's educational path.
 Much more funds go to "good schools," meaning white schools, than "bad schools" nationwide.

-In the same neighborhoods, a white homeowner’s property has more value than his black next door neighbor.
-If he’s a high school graduate and his black neighbor has a college degree, the white guy still will earn considerably more.
+In the same neighborhoods, a white homeowner’s property has more value than his Black next door neighbor.
+If he’s a high school graduate and his Black neighbor has a college degree, the white guy still will earn considerably more.

 And when they go to the hospital, the healthcare system will value his care more than the black guy.
 Just ask any insurance actuary what happens when both are killed in auto accidents.
 In wrongful death suits, payouts are exponentially higher if the victim is white.